 Radishes are so much more than a colorful crunchy, somewhat bitter vegetable added to salads.
-This healthy root vegetable is actually a superfood that takes on a very mellow flavor when sautéed.
+This healthy root vegetable is actually a low carb and keto superfood that takes on a very mellow flavor when sautéed.
 And the flavor is unbelievable when you cook them in some basil butter.

 Why this recipe is just so good....

 - Who knew this little vegetable was more than a colorful adornment to a salad?
 According to Healthline, radishes are full of vitamins and antioxidants.
 They have anti-fungal and anticancer properties as well.
-Add to that, they are full of fiber, low calorie and low carb.
+Add to that, they are full of fiber, low calorie and low carb and keto friendly.
 That is a whole lot of goodness in one little veggie.

 - Honestly, I never loved radishes in my salads.
 Their bitter, spicy flavor was not my favorite.
 BUT sauté the radishes in a fry pan, add some delicious basil herb butter and they take on a whole different texture and flavor.
 Similar to potatoes actually, and for those following a low carb or keto diet, fried radishes provide a taste sensation that may have been missing for a quite a while.

 - There are just some simple ingredients needed for the flavored butter.
 I used about a handful (½ cup) of purple and green basil from my garden and one large garlic clove.
 Salted butter gives a little extra flavor as well.
 You can add more or less basil and garlic to your liking.